-The United States Air Force Academy (USAFA) Cadel Chapel is located in Colorado Springs, Colorado, along the Rocky Mountains.
-The Chapel was designed by Skidmore, Owings & Merrill (SOM) and completed in 1962 to provide multiple worships areas for the academy.
+The United States Air Force Academy (USAFA) Cadet Chapel is located in Colorado Springs, Colorado, along the Rocky Mountains.
+The Chapel was designed by Skidmore, Owings & Merrill (SOM) and completed in 1962 to provide multiple worship areas for the academy.
 In 2004, the Chapel was designated a United States National Historic Landmark.
 AECOM and WJE are currently working with the USAFA to design and install a new cladding system to prevent water leakage.
 As part of the repair design, a wind tunnel study was completed to consider the unique wind loads along the Rocky Mountains and an analytical model of the superstructure was created to evaluate the unique framing system resulting in relative movements along the strip windows.

 Nathaniel Gonner, SE is a Senior Structural Engineer in EXP’s Buildings Group.
 He has worked on the analysis and design of complex building projects around the world, including transportation structures, high-rise buildings, renovations, sports facilities, and existing structural assessments.
 Many of these projects have featured the use of architecturally exposed structural steel.
 While at EXP, his work has focused on the design and renovation of transit structures.
 Nathaniel holds a Master of Science in Structural Engineering from Lehigh University, where he researched the design of seismic-resistant self-centering steel frames.